INTP Compatibility: Romantic Relationships, Love, and Dating

 How an INTP Shows Love

 INTPs tend to express love in practical ways.
-They make time for their significant other and will consent to leave the house on occasion.
-Additionally, they devote some of their vivid imagination to finding ways to better their partner’s life.
-A sure sign that an INTP cares is when they return texts, calls, or emails promptly.
+They make time for their significant other and will occasionally consent to leave the house.
+Additionally, they devote some of their vivid imagination to improving their partner’s life.
+A sure sign that an INTP cares is when they promptly return texts, calls, or emails.

 INTP Love Language

 INTPs place an exceptionally high premium on time.
 The importance of their time alone cannot be overstated.
 So, quality time is the dominant love language for an INTP.
-Physical touch can rank high for many INTPs, especially if they are able to cuddle in silence with their significant other.
+Physical touch can rank high for many INTPs, especially if they can cuddle silently with their significant other.

 Does an INTP Fall in Love Easily?